ACTFL Speaking Assessment: The Oral Proficiency Interview - computer® (OPIc)

 • What is the ACTFL Oral Proficiency Interview - Computer (OPIc)?

-The ACTFL OPIc is an internet-delivered test that provides valid and reliable oral proficiency testing on a large scale.
-It was developed in response to the increased worldwide demand for the testing of oral language proficiency.
-The testing format offers more flexibility for testers.
-The internet-delivered assessment emulates the "live" OPI, but the delivery of questions is through a carefully designed program and via a virtual avatar, allowing the test to be taken on-demand and at a time convenient to the candidate and proctor.
+The ACTFL OPIc is an internet-delivered test that provides valid and reliable large-scale oral proficiency testing.
+It was developed in response to the ever-increasing worldwide demand for the testing of spoken language ability.
+The testing format offers additional flexibility for test takers compared to a live, scheduled OPI.
+As an internet-delivered assessment, the OPIc emulates the live OPI, but the delivery of questions is through a carefully designed program via a virtual avatar, allowing the OPIc to be taken at a time convenient to both the candidate and proctor.

 What is the goal of the OPIc?

-The goal of the OPIc is the same as the OPI: to obtain a ratable sample of speech which a rater can evaluate and compare to the performance against the proficiency levels described in ACTFL Proficiency Guidelines 2012 – Speaking, Interagency Language Roundtable Language Skill Level Descriptors – Speaking, or the Common European Framework of Reference for Languages (CEFR), depending on the type of language proficiency certification needed.
+The goal of the OPIc is the same as the OPI: to obtain a ratable speech sample.
+Raters then evaluate the speech sample against the proficiency level described in one of three rating proficiency guidelines depending on the type of certification needed:

 OPIc Rating Scale

-The current version of the OPIc rates the full range of the ACTFL scale, from Novice through Superior.
-It assesses level 0-3 on the ILR scale and A1-C2 on the CEFR scale.
+The OPIc rates the full range of the ACTFL scale, from Novice through to Superior.
+It assesses Levels 0-3 on the ILR scale, and A1-C2 on the CEFR scale.

-The popularity and reputation of the OPIc has resulted in a significant increase in demand for the OPIc.
+The popularity and reputation of the OPIc has resulted in a significant increase in its demand.
 More and more commercial enterprises, international organizations, and government agencies recognize the usefulness of the OPIc as a reliable tool to determine the linguistic capabilities of their personnel.
 Universities and schools use it for entrance and exit requirements, program evaluation, credit, and teacher credentialing.
-The ACTFL OPIc has been favorably reviewed for college credit.
+Additionally, the ACTFL OPIc has been favorably reviewed for college credit by the American Council on Education’s College Credit Recommendation Service (ACE CREDIT®).
 ACTFL provides these college credit recommendations to institutions of higher education for their consideration in awarding college credit for demonstrated oral proficiency in world languages.
 For more information on college credit recommendations, click here.

 What is the format of the OPIc?

-The OPIc structure is based on one of five test forms, which target a specific range of proficiency.
+The OPIc structure is based on one of five test forms, each targeting a specific range of proficiency.
 Having targeted test forms keeps the test to under 40 minutes.

-Form 1 – Targets proficiency levels Novice Low through Novice High, though any rating from Novice Low through Intermediate Low can be assigned.
+Form 1 – Targets proficiency levels from Novice Low to Novice High, though any rating from Novice Low up to Intermediate Low can be assigned.

-Form 2 – Targets proficiency levels Novice High through Intermediate Mid though any rating from Novice Low through Intermediate High can be assigned.
+Form 2 – Targets proficiency levels from Novice High to Intermediate Mid, though any rating from Novice Low up to Intermediate High can be assigned.

-Form 3 – Targets proficiency levels Intermediate Mid through Advanced Low, though any rating from Novice Low through Advanced Low can be assigned.
+Form 3 – Targets proficiency levels from Intermediate Mid to Advanced Low, though any rating from Novice Low to Advanced Low can be assigned.

-Form 4 – Targets proficiency levels Advanced Low through Advanced Mid, though any rating from Intermediate High through Advanced High can be assigned.
+Form 4 – Targets proficiency levels Advanced Low & Advanced Mid, though any rating from Intermediate High to Advanced High can be assigned.

 Form 5 – Targets proficiency levels Advanced High & Superior, though any rating from Advanced Low to Superior can be assigned.